Lusail

 Linking destinations across a brand new city

 Lusail City is a 38 square kilometre new city nearing construction completion outside of Doha, Qatar.
-Developed by the Lusail Real Estate Development Company, on behalf of Qatari Diar.
-A state-owned real estate investment and development company.
+It is being developed by the Lusail Real Estate Development Company, on behalf of Qatari Diar, a state-owned real estate investment and development company.

 The project was to provide Lusail with a comprehensive wayfinding strategy, and an effective navigation system for vehicles, pedestrians, and cyclists.
 For this large scale project, Applied produced a wayfinding strategy that was robust and sustainable, yet capable of adapting to the evolving cityscape.